YasirAssi/portfolio/README.md

 Projects Section: To access the landing pages for each project, users can navigate to the projects section (HTML&CSS projects, JS Projects) on the Portfolio page.
 Here, they can select the project they are interested in.

 Landing Pages: Upon selecting a project, users will be directed to the respective landing page.
-These pages offer a comprehensive overview of the project's details, including descriptions, images and key features.
+These pages offer a comprehensive overview of the project's details, including descriptions, images, and key features.

 Interactive Buttons: On each landing page, you will find two interactive buttons: